Highlights are added to the text content and transcripts inside notes. A single highlight can have one or many tags.

 To create a new highlight with your keyboard:

-You can also browse for existing tags instead of needing to search for tags by name.
-After you’ve made your text selection, simply select one of the tag groups to see all of the tags within that group.
+You can browse for existing tags instead of needing to search for tags by name when creating a new highlight on a note.
+After you’ve made your text selection, hover on a tag board (or tag group if you only have one board) to see all of the tags within that group.

 When you open a tag, you’ll see all of the highlights you’ve created with that tag.
-To open a tag, click the tag in the note gutter, find it under Analysis in a project, or search for it by name.
+To open a tag, click the tag in the note gutter on the right side of the page, find it under Tags in a project, or search for it by name.

 © Dovetail Research Pty.
 Ltd.